 p.
 55 “Making, Knowing, Judging” in W.H.
 Auden, The Dyer’s Hand.

-September 15 and 16 he will be speaking and doing a workshop on Dreams & The Poetic Imagination at the Center for Integrative Learning in Wilmington DE.
+Next weekend, September 15 and 16 Rodger will be speaking and doing a workshop on Dreams & The Poetic Imagination at the Center for Integrative Learning in Wilmington DE.

 Subscribe To The Natural Dreamwork Newsletter